Have you completed your Manuscript and are wondering what to do?

-Self-Publishing Tidbits: Have stories you create for sharing everywhere: on your blog, on social media, on looseleafs for your close people to read.
+Self-Publishing Tidbits: Have stories you create for sharing everywhere: on your blog, on social media, on looseleaf notebooks for your close people to read.
 Have stories you list for sale.
-Spend money on these: on editors and book cover art.
+Spend money on the stories you list for sale: on editors and book cover art.
 Get a website and allocate a marketing budget.
 You may also have stories you submit to Traditional Publishers in the hope of getting them published.
 (Don’t publish submissions elsewhere, please.)
 All these stories should have one thing in common.
-Make they are presentable in all their available forms.
+Make sure they are presentable in all their available forms.
 They are your brand and represent your body of work.

 Ideas 2 & 3: Literary Agents and Traditional Publishers

 Question: My Manuscript is ready.
 I’m in Kenya, or East Africa, and I’m wondering, what do I do next?
 Do I choose a traditional publisher, or should I start thinking of self-publishing?
 It all depends on your goals.

 The ultimate goal for any writer is to publish their work on a grand scale with worldwide publishing.
 This means getting your book published by the Big Five Publishers around the world.
 You need a Literary Agent to get to this level.
 Literary Agents are a great asset.
 Their skill in negotiation will get you to your goals, as they work for your best interests.

 Getting a Literary Agent requires hard work on your part in terms of editing your manuscript.
 You then need to write queries and submit them to Literary Agents who represent writers in our East Africa region.
 Please note, there is a delicate dance between finding Legitimate Literary Agents and meeting the Right Literary Agent to represent your work.
 I will acknowledge there is a fair amount of networking and searching to get this connection in our region.